By Paul Abok, Program Officer – Advocacy and Communications, PAL Network

 A subsequent panel discussion brought together Ministers of Education from Côte d’Ivoire, Malawi, and Zambia, alongside partners such as the World Bank, USAID, GPE, and the Gates Foundation.
 The dialogue underscored the importance of foundational learning data as the cornerstone of effective educational strategies.

-The 2024 edition of FLEX was a powerful reminder of the impact of shared knowledge and collective action.
-It set the stage for transformative change, igniting conversations that will ripple across the continent.
-The commitment shown by Africa’s leaders and stakeholders reinforces the belief that through collaboration, the continent can overcome the learning crisis and secure a brighter future for its children.
+The 2024 edition of FLEX was a profound reminder of the impact of shared knowledge and collective action.
+It set the stage for transformative change in foundational learning, igniting conversations that continue to develop across the continent.
+The commitment shown by Africa’s leaders and stakeholders at #FLEX2024 reinforced the belief that through collaboration, the continent can overcome the learning crisis and secure a brighter future for its children.